-This PoC can perform attack without that users noticed and Also PoC can send multiple request at same time that means attacker can Bruteforce all possible actions ( with using multiple Iframes )
+This PoC can perform attack without that users noticed and Also PoC can send multiple request at same time that means attacker can Bruteforce all possible actions ( with using multiple Iframe )

-This vulnerability is capable of delete any File & Doc.
+This vulnerability is capable of delete any folder.

 The easiest way that you set